 Ornaments made from Oranges

 I wonder how long these orange slice ornaments hold onto their sweet smell?
 I might have to make a few of these this year to find out for myself.
 I love that these can be thrown into the compost when they break… not into the landfill!

 Head over to Thimble and Twig to find out how these particular orange slice decorations were made.

-Those orange slice ornaments got me thinking about pomanders… which got me surfing on you tube.
-Then, when I found this, I just couldn’t resist sharing it!
+Those orange slice ornaments got me thinking about pomanders… which got me surfing on YouTube.
+Then, when I found this, I just couldn’t resist sharing it with you!

 I think I made pomanders once when I was probably as young as she is… but I don’t remember mine looking as nice;)

 Connect 3 wood slices to make a wood slice snowman.
 Genius!
 Wouldn’t your kids love these?
 They’re so cute and just look at those pom pom earmuffs!